cromelex/pages-garden/content/technology/self-hosting/backups.md

 ## Final Thoughts

-This setup might seem excessive, but each layer addresses a specific failure mode I've either experienced or heard about from others.
+This setup might seem excessive, but each layer addresses scenarios I've read or heard about from others.
 The NAS handles accidental deletions, the offline drive protects against ransomware, the cloud backup guards against local disasters, and the remote Pi adds geographical redundancy.

 You don't need to copy this exactly.
 The 3-2-1 principle matters more than the specific tools.
 Start with what fits your budget and technical comfort level.
 An imperfect backup strategy you actually use beats a perfect one that never gets implemented.